ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * Not included as part of the free version of the course.

-# PART III: Verification and More Specialized Topics
+# Part III: Verification and More Specialized Topics

 # Verification